tohagan-tmr/cleanpass/README.md

 These scripts currently won't work with passwords or replace strings that contain the '/' character.
 This is fixable - just not done yet.

-If you need to replace mulitple passwords in one file then the current solution won't work as GIT will only apply *the last* filter per filename referenced by a .gitattributes file.
-To fix this, combine mulitple search/replace instructions into a single sed command like so and give the filter a new name.
+If you need to replace multiple passwords in one file then the current solution won't work as GIT will only apply *the last* filter per filename referenced by a .gitattributes file.
+To fix this, combine multiple search/replace instructions into a single sed command like so and give the filter a new name.

     $ git config --global "filter.${myfilter}.clean" "sed -e 's/${pass1}/${replace1}/g' -e 's/${pass2}/${replace2}/g'"
     $ git config --global "filter.${myfilter}.smudge" "sed --e 's/${replace1}/${pass1}/g' e 's/${replace2}/${pass2}/g'"

 ## Disclaimer

-It is solely your responsability to confirm the validity and correctness of this information.
+It is solely your responsibility to confirm the validity and correctness of this information.
 This is not intended as an endorsement of any software or information references.